Emil Sodersten: Early life and background

-In 1915, Sodersten was articled in architecture to Ross & Rowe and in the ensuing five years studied at Sydney Technical College.
-During 1921 he attended lectures at the University of Sydney given by the new Dean of Architecture, Leslie Wilkinson.
+Architecture career

-Career
+In 1915 at age 16, Sodersten was articled in architecture to the firm of Ross & Rowe and in the ensuing five years studied architecture at Sydney Technical College.
+During 1921 he also attended lectures at the University of Sydney given by the new Dean of Architecture, Leslie Wilkinson.

 The Queensland firm Hall & Prentice was commissioned to design Brisbane City Hall in the early 1920s and Sodersten worked on the project with Bruce Dellit and Peter Kaad.
 He returned to Sydney in 1923 and was registered as an architect whilst working for John P. Tate & Young.
 Two years later Sodersten went into private practice.
 In 1927–28, he became a council-member of the Institute of Architects of New South Wales and was made a fellow of the Royal Australian Institute of Architects in 1931.

 He entered the international competition to design the Australian War Memorial in Canberra.
 His design was considered exceptional but, as with most of those entered, was over budget.
 The only entry within budget was by John Crust and so the two architects were commissioned to work together on an amended design.
 Crust project managed the new building to Sodersten's even more monumental design.
 After conflict arose with Crust, Sodersteen withdrew in 1938.

 In Sydney he designed numerous apartment blocks, including Birtley Towers at Elizabeth Bay, and office buildings, including the City Mutual Life Assurance Building, also with Crust.
 During the 1930s he worked in association with his brothers Erik, an architect, and Karl, a structural engineer.
 When Emil visited Europe in 1935 he was impressed with the work of Willem Marinus Dudok and Hendrik Petrus Berlage and from then on worked in the functionalist style.
 In the late 1930s Nesca House, Newcastle was his major project.